dperique/Kuul_periodics/README.md

   so that you can easily delete them by filtering them effectively (for example by using the `grep` command)
 * Instantiate that template
+  * See template.yaml in this repo
+  * See make.sh in this repo
 * `kubectl config use-context (aK8s)` for your Kuul k8s cluster
 * `kubectl apply -f .` your templates
 *   If a template needs changing, change it and "redeploy" your yamls